arilin-thorferra/bfdb/README.md

-# GCDb
+# BFDb

-The Giants' Club database: a simple collection of character sheets for fursonas.
+The BigFurs Database: a simple collection of character sheets for fursonas.

 A work in progress.
 Incomplete and largely non-functional!